awsdocs/aws-dms-user-guide/doc_source/CHAP_Monitoring.md

 If you see either of these two conditions, they indicate that you should consider moving to a larger replication instance\.
 You should also consider reducing the number and type of tasks running on the replication instance\.
 Full Load tasks require more memory than tasks that just replicate changes\.

-To estimate the actual memory requirements for a migration task, AWS DMS roughly uses the methods following\.
+To estimate the actual memory requirements for a migration task, AWS DMS roughly uses the following methods\.

 **Full LOB mode \(using single row\+update, commit rate\)**
 `Memory: (# of lob columns in a table) x (Number of table in parallel, default is 8) x (lob chunk size) x (Commit rate during full load) = 2 * 8 *64(k) * 10000k`